All Episodes

 And the numbers are so dramatically lower.

-Uh and I'll take New York, New Jersey, Connecticut out of it, than say a state like Michigan.
+And I'll take New York, New Jersey, Connecticut out of it, than, say, a state like Michigan, dramatically, because they did that.

-Now in New York we have this story where not only were the COVID nineteen patients sent into the nursing homes that body bags were sent with them.
+Now in New York, we have this story where not only were the COVID-19 patients sent into the nursing homes, that body bags were sent with them.

 How could that decision have been made that late in March?

-I'm like, wow, you know, you got what a contrast in decision making and and literally the consequences associated with it.
+I'm like, wow, you know, you got what a contrast in decision-making and literally the consequences associated with it.

-I gotta say, I think the entire world and our perspectives changed during the month of March.
+I got to say, I think the entire world and our perspectives changed during the month of March.

 Yeah.

-Well, I I know, but but from the earliest days, I do remember one particular press conference I paid close attention to with Cuomo when he started saying, uh, yeah, everything we've been telling you about young people is wrong.
+Well, I know, but from the earliest days, I do remember one particular press conference I paid close attention to with Cuomo when he started saying, yeah, everything we've been telling you about young people is wrong.

-Remember when we hit that little there was there was like a uh a moment where we thought maybe young people were more vulnerable than we had believed earlier.
+Remember we hit that little, there was like a moment where we thought maybe young people were more vulnerable than we had believed earlier.

 But there was a period we thought maybe younger people were more susceptible than I think they ended up being.

-Is that a fair statement, a right statement, accurate statement?
+Is that a fair statement, right statement, accurate statement?

 It's a correct statement.

-I mean, two percent of the cases are young people.
+I mean, 2% of the cases are young people.

-She went she went in to to stay with her son, of course.
+She went in to stay with her son, of course.

-You know, mom's not gonna leave a little child alone in the hospital.
+Mom's not going to leave no child alone in the hospital.

-And once you're in the room with the child, now you're assumed to be COVID 19.
+And once you're in the room with a child, now you're assumed to be COVID-19.

 His two sisters did not get ill.

-Uh so the the viruses there's genera there's definitely genetic element.
+So the virus is, there's definitely a genetic element.

-It's it's not just lifestyle, but lifestyle's part of it as well, especially uh in middle age, it seems to play the disproportionate rule.
+It's not just lifestyle, but lifestyle is part of it as well, especially in middle-aged, it seems to play the disproportionate role.

-They folks from NYU published data saying that uh the younger people under the age of sixty who got sick, adults, um, had a disproportionately higher percentage of being overweight or obese.
+The folks from NYU published data saying that the younger people under the age of 60 who got sick, adults, had a disproportionately higher percentage of being overweight or obese.

 And so, you know, you're starting to see some trends.